There are 3 options to obtain the Declaration, Articles of Incorporation and Bylaws of McGill Place:

 (ABOVE)

 There is a hierarchy that exists which sets forth which law or document takes precedence over another.
-The Declaration of Condominium and the Non-profit Code of Georgia also weigh in on condominium formation and operation.
+See DOCUMENT HIERARCHY IN DETAIL below.

-- At the bottom are the Declaration of Condominium (14 documents), Articles of Incorporation, and Bylaws, and Rules and Regulations.
+• At the bottom are the Declaration of Condominium (14 documents), Articles of Incorporation, Bylaws, and Rules and Regulations.

 Instrument Type: “Condominium Declaration”